kretoffer/ObscuraProto/docs/api_reference.md

 Registers a handler for a specific operation code.
 When a payload with a matching `op_code` is received from the server, this callback will be invoked.
 - `op_code`: The operation code to handle.
 - `callback`: The function to call.

+#### `void register_request_handler(Payload::OpCode op_code, OnRequestCallback callback)`
+Registers a simplified handler for a request-response interaction with the server.
+This is the recommended way to handle requests.
+The library automatically handles reading the request ID and sending the response.
+- `op_code`: The operation code of the request to handle.
+- `callback`: A function that takes a `PayloadReader&` to read the request parameters and must return a `Payload` object, which will be sent as the response.
+- **Callback signature:** `std::function<Payload(PayloadReader&)>`

 #### `void set_default_payload_handler(OnPayloadCallback callback)`
 Sets a callback function to be invoked when a `Payload` is received from the server and there is no specific handler registered for its `op_code`.